Kelly James Clark

-Kelly James Clark (born March 3, 1956) is an American philosopher noted for his work in the philosophy of religion, science and religion, and the cognitive science of religion.
-He is currently Senior Research Fellow at the Kaufman Interfaith Institute and Professor at Grand Valley State University in Grand Rapids Michigan.
+Kelly James Clark (born March 3, 1956) is an American philosopher noted for his work in the philosophy of religion, the philosophy of science, and the cognitive science of religion.
+He is currently Senior Research Fellow at the Kaufman Interfaith Institute and a professor at Grand Valley State University in Grand Rapids, Michigan.

 Biography

 Clark received his PhD from the University of Notre Dame, where his dissertation advisor was Alvin Plantinga.
 He has held professorships at Calvin College, Oxford University, University of St. Andrews, Notre Dame & Gordon College.
 He also served as Executive Director for the Society of Christian Philosophers from 1994 to 2009.

 Clark's books include God and the Brain, Strangers, Neighbors, Friends, Religion and the Sciences of Origins, Abraham’s Children, Return to Reason, The Story of Ethics, When Faith Is Not Enough, and 101 Key Philosophical Terms of Their Importance for Theology, many of which have been translated into multiple languages.
 In 1995, his book Philosophers Who Believe was named one of Christianity Today’s Books of the Year.
 That book detailed the spiritual and intellectual autobiographies of philosophers such as Alvin Plantinga, Nicholas Wolterstorff, Basil Mitchell, Mortimer Adler, Richard Swinburne, Frederick Suppe, Linda Zagzebski, and Nicholas Rescher.